tsloughter/erlup/README.md

 ## Setup

-If you download a binary from the github releases you must rename it to `erls` for it to work.
+If you download a binary from the github releases you must rename it to `erlup` for it to work.

-Because `erls` creates symlinks from commands like `erl` to the `erls` binary you must be sure the directory the symlinks are created, `~/.cache/erls/bin`, is in your `PATH`:
+Because `erlup` creates symlinks from commands like `erl` to the `erlup` binary you must be sure the directory the symlinks are created, `~/.cache/erlup/bin`, is in your `PATH`:

 ```
-$ mkdir -p ~/.cache/erls/bin
+$ mkdir -p ~/.cache/erlup/bin
-$ export PATH=~/.cache/erls/bin:$PATH
+$ export PATH=~/.cache/erlup/bin:$PATH
 ```

 ## Build Erlang

-`erls` will create a default config under `~/.config/erls/config` if you don't create it yourself and it'll contain:
+`erlup` will create a default config under `~/.config/erlup/config` if you don't create it yourself and it'll contain:

 ```
-[erls]
+[erlup]
-dir=<your home>/.cache/erls
+dir=<your home>/.cache/erlup

 [repos]
 default=https://github.com/erlang/otp